GrantEdwards/Linux-Multiboot/README.md

 /dev/sda3                                 none    swap    defaults      0 0
 ~~~

-If your fstab file doesn't have a entry for the swap partition, go
+If your fstab file doesn't have an entry for the swap partition, go
 ahead and add one using the device name.

 ## Done